delthan/downthon_AB/README.md

 On the other hand, I'm sure there are other tools that do the same thing, likely better, so I'm not sure if there's much value in this as a continuing concern.
 We'll see.

+## Given the first part of your answer above, would you be willing to entertain some constructive feedback on this project?

+I would _**love**_ constructive feedback.
+If anyone reading this has any insights to share on better ways of doing anything I am doing wrong, please feel free to share.

 ## Random bullet point points

 * If you do not wish to use the default date formatting, it can be changed in the config.json file in the /config folder.
 You do need to have 4 capital 'Y's in a row, 2 capital 'D's in a row, 2 capital 'M's in a row, 2 capital 'H's in a row, two lower case 'm's in a row, and the string [AM/PM] in your date format, but outside of that you can arrange and delimit those elements in any way you wish.
   * If you have changed the option for a 24 hour clock to True, then you can ignore the [AM/PM] string.
   * If you don't follow this format, then it is probable that the script will interpret your dates incorrectly.
-* I don't know much about HTML and CSS so I'm grateful for the existence of [Water.css](https://watercss.kognise.dev/) to style the output .html files.
+* I don't know much about HTML or CSS so I'm grateful for the existence of [Water.css](https://watercss.kognise.dev/) to style the output .html files.
   * If you want to use another .css file, or roll your own, please edit the header.html file in the /templates folder.
 * If I do come back to add more features, the first two would be as follows:
   * Adding pagination to the main index.html file.
 Currently, everything that the script sees as a post ends up on that file, so it could get over-large with enough posts.